-The machinery for corporate governance of the Club is principally contained in the Articles of Incorporation and By-Laws and their amendments.
+The machinery for corporate governance of the Club is principally contained in the Articles of Incorporation and Amended By-Laws and their amendments.
 These constitutive documents lay down, among others, the basic structure of governance, minimum qualifications of directors, and the principal duties of the Board of Directors and officers of the Corporation.

-The Club shall adopt a Manual of Corporate Governance substantially in the form attached hereto as part of the Exhibits in accordance with the Securities Regulation Code.
+The Club has adopted a Manual of Corporate Governance in the form accordance with the Securities Regulation Code.
 The function of the Manual of Corporate Governance is to supplement and complement the Club's Articles of Incorporation and By-Laws by setting forth principles of good and transparent governance.